6th Seminar on “Shari’a Law and Military Operations”

 Training Workshop for the MENA Region on “Financial Investigations and Recovering Stolen Assets”

 A Training Workshop for the Middle East and North Africa (MENA) Region on “Financial Investigations and Recovering Stolen Assets” was held between November 18 and 23.
-The workshop, organized by ISISC and the Basel Institute on Governance, International Centre for Asset Recovery (ICAR) in collaboration with the United Nations Office for Drugs and Crime (UNODC), involves the participation of two trainers, three international experts and 19 prosecutors and investigators of seven selected countries: Egypt, Iraq, Libya, Morocco, South Sudan, Tunisia, and Yemen.
+The workshop, organized by ISISC and the Basel Institute on Governance, International Centre for Asset Recovery (ICAR) in collaboration with the United Nations Office for Drugs and Crime (UNODC), involved the participation of two trainers, three international experts and 19 prosecutors and investigators of seven selected countries: Egypt, Iraq, Libya, Morocco, South Sudan, Tunisia, and Yemen.

 The key objective of this training programme was to enhance the capacity of key law enforcement agencies in the MENA region in analysing, investigating and prosecuting international corruption cases.
 Most importantly, the training assisted the authorities of countries in the MENA region in enhancing their staff’s ability to handle international requests and to succeed in co-operation with foreign jurisdictions in repatriating stolen assets.